-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - whether the debtor has undergone a restructuring of its debts by any bank.

 The court may also allow the removal from the independent expert's report of any information whose inclusion is likely to adversely affect the survival of the debtor or all or any part of its business as a going concern.
 The court may refuse to hear or continue an application if it considers at any time that the applicant or the independent expert failed to disclose any material information or did not act in good faith.
-The court may at any time cease the engagement of any examiner if it deems this appropriate.
 The court will not ratify a scheme or proposal unless:

 - at least one class of creditors whose rights are affected by the scheme or proposal accepts the same; and

-- it is satisfied that the scheme or proposal does not adversely affect the interests of any party and that its main purpose is not the avoidance of tax due.
+- the scheme or proposal does not adversely affect the interests of any party; and

+- the main purpose of the scheme or proposal is not the avoidance of tax due.

 4.7 What is the process for filing claims in the insolvency proceedings?